fdrian/tportal/README.md

-# Adriano Freitas - adrianofreitas.me ® 2022
+# Transparency Portal

-# OSINT - This is a simple Python script to search payment of civil servant on Transparency Portal.
+## OSINT - This is a simple Python script to search payment of civil servant on Transparency Portal.

 <p align="center">